torres1-23/torres-23/README.md

 | [monty](https://github.com/torres1-23/monty) | Interpreter for Monty scripting language made in C |

 ### Working on:

 * AirBnB full website clone hosted on [athbnb.tech](https://www.athbnb.tech/).

 ### Future Repositories:

 * envnet - a CNN model capable of environment detection.
 * NAOcom - a full application to give a humanoid robot the capability of object and pose detection, based on my [degree project](https://red.uao.edu.co/handle/10614/10162).

-## If you want to know more about me....:
+## If you want to know more about me ....:

 ### .... or connect:

 Visit my [LinkedIn account](https://www.linkedin.com/in/alejo-torres-amortegui/) or send me an email to alejo.torres1247@gmail.com